By Joshua Wood, LPC

 "If your most important thing is that your family stays together while one spouse works in the Kazakhstan oil industry, it's not a bad place.
 If you come with an upbeat, positive attitude, and look to be part of solutions rather than part of problems, you can do fine here.
 I have been happy with the quality of education my child has received, and more importantly, my child is happy here,"

 commented one expat when asked about QSI Atyrau in Atyrau.

 "I'm pretty satisfied and my child seems to be happy :)

 remarked another expat living in Atyrau with children attending QSI School Atyrau.

 "Don't exposure your children to this school, better to consider a rotational assignment and leave your kids at home.
 Some of the forty year old local Kazakh schools put this very expensive “International” School to shame,"

-explained one expat in Atyrau, Kazakhstan with kids at QSI Atyrau.
+said another expat in Atyrau with children at QSI Atyrau.

 "Don't do it!
 The Pre-School and High School are especially weak.
 Limited programs and teachers with questionable experience and qualifications - also non-native English speakers.
 In pre-school some kids have started speaking English with Filippino and other strange accents,"